top of page

 Step 5: Use Escrow for Secure Payment

-Once a price is agreed upon, funds and the domain transfer should go through a trusted escrow service (like Escrow.com).This guarantees security for both buyer and seller.DNPost manages this process from start to finish — confirming transfer, DNS control, and ownership change.
+Once a price is agreed upon, funds and the domain transfer should go through a trusted escrow service (like WESTMORE.com).This guarantees security for both buyer and seller.DNPost manages this process from start to finish — confirming transfer, DNS control, and ownership change.

 Why Use a Broker Instead of Going Direct?